kdaily/aws-cli/proposals/pr-contrib-guide.md

 ### Current contribution process

-The AWS CLI GitHub repository is available for any user to report bugs, make feature requests, and ask guidance questions through a GitHub issue.
-There are currently three phases to manage issues: intake, implementation, and review.
+The AWS CLI GitHub repository is available for any user to report bugs, make feature requests, and ask guidance questions through GitHub issues.
+There are currently roughly three stages to manage issues in use that are common to open source projects: intake, implementation, and review.

 #### Intake